 3- What is routing and how, and what are the different ways to write it?

 All Laravel routes are defined in your route files, which are located in the routes directory.
 These files are automatically loaded by the framework.
 The routes/web.php file defines routes that are for your web interface.
-These routes are assigned the web middleware group, which provides features like session state and CSRF protection.
-The routes in routes/api.php are stateless and are assigned the api middleware group.
+These routes are assigned to the web middleware group, which provides features like session state and CSRF protection.
+The routes in routes/api.php are stateless and are assigned the API middleware group.
 For most applications, you will begin by defining routes in your routes/web.php file.

 4- What is Composer?